hannobraun/www.fornjot.app/content/sponsor.md

 ### How much does it costs?

 The minimum contribution is $2, one-time or monthly.
-You can choose one of the higher monthly tiers (see [my GitHub Sponsors profile][GitHub Sponsors]), or enter an arbitrary amount.
+You can choose one of the monthly tiers (see [my GitHub Sponsors profile][GitHub Sponsors]), or enter an arbitrary amount.
 Monthly sponsorships can be cancelled any time.

 Even it you don't have much to give, every little bit helps.
 Small amounts add up to a meaningful contribution to my living costs!